Colourful & Fun Wedding Photography in Nepal | Pokhara

 Fearless Photographers in Nepal

 A few days before the new wedding day, Corina, Matt, Denise and I made our way to Pokhara on a bus.
-It’s not the most comfortable of rides, but the views are amazing and definitely a must-do when visiting Nepal.
-It was during this bus ride to Pokhara that I realised the 4 of us belonged Fearless Photographers, an amazing community of some of the most talented photographers in the world.
+It’s not the most comfortable of rides, but the views are amazing and a must-do when visiting Nepal.
+It was during this bus ride to Pokhara that I realised the 4 of us belonged Fearless Photographers, a fantastic community of some of the most talented photographers in the world.

 The day before the wedding, Corina and Matt made their way to Waling, a little village about an hours drive south of Pokhara, where Amir was getting ready.